theironcook/Kojak/manual_tests/funtional_runners/ReadMe.txt

-The only reason these runners exist is to make debugging when a test fails easier.
+The only reason these runners exist is to make debugging easier when a test fails.
-Also, for some reason the phantom environment isn't behaving correctly / the same as the browser environment.
-Arggh.